 Nature is the ultimate inspiration for anyone hoping to live more intentionally and discover new things.
 Nature is infinite in its new things to discover and explore.

 Not only this, but nature demands that we put away our work, phones, and social media.
 You can examine new plants, stargaze, follow the cycle of the moon, birdwatch, catch toads, or just find new paths in the woods!
-These help lead us to new experiences and new discoveries!
+This helps lead us to new experiences and new discoveries!

 Getting out into nature is the perfect way to seize the moment in your life and it can help you go with ebbs and flows of your life.

 11. Leave room for spontaneity